zeidzen/AdventureWorks-Data-Analysis-Project/README.md

 ### **Overview**
 This project utilises the AdventureWorks demo database to practise SQL and data analytics skills as part of the Data Analyst Programme at Generation UK & Ireland.
 Participants will leverage their knowledge of SQL, Python, and data analytics to extract insights from the dataset and present their findings in a comprehensive manner.

-### **Learning Objectives**
-- Utilise SQL, Python, and data analytics skills to uncover insights from a sample dataset.
-- Create a presentation deck to communicate analytical results effectively.
-- Deliver a group presentation, demonstrating clear communication of findings.

 ### **Duration**
 - Interim Project: 12 hours working sessions + 15-minute presentation